Standard C++ Modules

 Both of the above examples should be accepted.

-This is a limitation in the implementation.
-In the first example, the compiler will see and parse <iostream> first then the compiler will see the import.
-So the ODR Checking and declarations merging will happen in the deserializer.
-In the second example, the compiler will see the import first and the include second.
-As a result, the ODR Checking and declarations merging will happen in the semantic analyzer.
+This is a limitation of the implementation.
+In the first example, the compiler will see and parse <iostream> first then it will see the import.
+In this case, ODR checking and declaration merging will happen in the deserializer.
+In the second example, the compiler will see the import first and the #include second which results in ODR checking and declarations merging happening in the semantic analyzer.
+This is due to a divergence in the implementation path.
+This is tracked by #61465.

 Don’t emit macros about module declaration